DrChrisLevy/DrChrisLevy.github.io/posts/quarto_to_fasthtml/quarto_to_fasthtml.md

     return Safe(f"<pre><code>{d}</code></pre>")
 ```

-Other things I had to change were
+Other things I had to change along the way in my previous posts were:

 - place all the static images into a designated folder called `static_blog_imgs`.
 I went through all the previous posts and made code changes such as `![](imgs/fasthtml_demo2.png)` to `![](static_blog_imgs/fasthtml_demo2.png)`